The Benefits of Uncapped Decking: Weighing Up the Pros and Cons

 Natural wood is notorious for turning into a slip ‘n slide game when wet, let alone with algae inevitably begins to creep in.
 No decking is entirely free of slipping risk, but as long as the boards are kept clean and well maintained, composite decking offers far more slip resistance as it is resistant to mould and algal growth and does not absorb water.

 Uncapped decking, like Composite Prime’s HD Deck 3D, comes in a high-quality design that looks and feels like wood.
 Without the polymer layers required for capped decking, uncapped composite combines the luxurious aesthetic of natural wood with the practical benefits of boards that are designed to last longer and be safer.
-The range comes in four elegant shades—golden oak, black oak, weathered oak and burnished oak—and each plank has wood grain on one side and grooved the other, allowing for greater customisation both during and after initial installation.
+The range comes in three elegant shades—golden oak, black oak, and burnished oak—and each plank has wood grain on one side and grooved the other, allowing for greater customisation both during and after initial installation.

 Easier to repair

 Composite decking is low maintenance as a rule.
 Capped composites are more resistant to scuffs and scrapes, but when they do occur they can be hard to repair.
 Without layers of protective coating, uncapped decking is more vulnerable to damage but any marks can be repaired or blended into the boards in a much more straightforward and cheap way.
 When choosing capped or uncapped, consider whether looks are a priority for the decking, as well as whether it will be an area of heavy traffic or susceptible to abrasion.